kubernetes/enhancements/keps/sig-api-machinery/5589-gogo-dependency/README.md

 All of these steps can be accomplished without changing non-protobuf aspects of Kubernetes API Go types, which accomplishes goal 2 of leaving the Go types unchanged from previous releases.

-A possible step 6 is to modify the generated `String()` methods (which *happen* to be in protobuf generated code) from outputting pseudo-Go structures to something simpler and more meaningful like a JSON-encoding of the object.
-This is not part of the REST or storage API surface, but could disrupt callers who expect exact string representations in tests.

 ### User Stories